dotnet/runtime/docs/coding-guidelines/mono-code-guide.md

 Unlike CoreCLR, Mono assertions are always included in the runtime - both in Debug and in Release builds.

-New could should try not to rely on side-effects of assert conditions.
+New code should try not to rely on the side-effects of assert conditions.
 (That is, one day we may want to turn off assertions in Release builds.)

 ## Mono Public API